DIGITAL PROJECT DEVELOPMENT - 2024/5

-Students also develop other business skills such as teamwork and resilience which they will practice in the project.
+Students develop other business skills such as teamwork and resilience which they practice in the project.
 This supports programme objectives to develop an understanding of theory and practice related to Digital Economy as well as to develop skills relevant for Entrepreneurship.

 Surrey Business School

 SEARS Jim (SBS)

 Framework: FHEQ Level 7

 Seminar Hours: 11

 Guided Learning: 11

 Captured Content: 22

 Prerequisites / Co-requisites